 - Adoptive parent

 It’s also a good time to check whether you recognize an employee as a parent in one scenario, but not in others.
-For example, does your business allow a step-parent to add a new stepchild to their company health insurance plan, but isn’t allowed to take parental leave for bonding?
 Consider adjusting your policies so they’re consistent across the board.

 3. Consider a “leave share” program